-Listed below are schools offering Medical Assistant programs in Missouri.
+Listed below are all of the schools offering Medical Assistant programs in Missouri.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 Many people in Missouri are looking for a career that will withstand economic ups and downs while providing the rewards that come from doing meaningful work.
 Medical assisting is an excellent option, offering a stable income in one of the fastest growing fields in the state: health care.
 To find programs from Missouri medical assisting schools, simply check out the schools on our site.
 There are several different options to choose from, so we recommend getting additional information from as many schools as you can, in order to compare programs.

 The state of Missouri technically has no legal requirements to work as a medical assistant.
 However, employers overwhelmingly prefer to hire people who have earned a certificate from a reputable program.
 There are many such programs in Missouri.
 Students learn basic health sciences, how to act professionally in a medical office, the basics of medical paperwork and files, and practical skills such as taking vital signs and drawing blood.
 At the end of the program, the student is given a certificate which tells employers that they have all of the necessary skills needed to work as a medical assistant.